SonarSource/SonarJS/README.md

 ## Prerequisites

-To work on this Project, it is required to have the following tools installed:
+To work on this project, it is required to have the following tools installed:

 - [JDK 17](https://docs.aws.amazon.com/corretto/latest/corretto-17-ug/what-is-corretto-17.html)
 - [Node.js](https://nodejs.org/en) >= 22